Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

 Most ATVs have front tires that are visibly smaller than the rear ones.
 That’s just how ATVs are supposed to look, right?
-Well, I set to find out more about why most ATVs on the market are sold with this specific-looking wheel configuration.
+I set out to find out why most ATVs are sold with this specific-looking wheel configuration.

 So why do ATVs have smaller front tires?
-ATVs have smaller front tires mainly to achieve easier turning and better handling when riding off-road.
-They are also needed to avoid tire rub.
+ATVs have smaller front tires mainly for easier turning and better handling when riding off-road but also help avoid tire rub.

 Before we go into the details, let me clarify what I mean by a smaller tire in this article’s context.

 I’m not, however, talking about a tire that is smaller in diameter.
-The majority of stock ATVs come with about the same diameter front tires as rear tires.
+Most stock ATVs come with about the same diameter front tires as rear tires.

 Place your hand flat on a table; try rotating it both ways.
-Then put just the tip of your finger on the table, try rotating it again.
+Then put the tip of your finger on the table, and try turning it again.
 It required much less effort to rotate when just your finger was in contact with the table, right?

 ATVs are relatively compact machines that have a lot of suspension travel.
-Many vertical tire movements make them particularly prone to tire rub against body panels and various suspension components.
+Repeated vertical tire movements make them prone to tire rub against body panels and various suspension components.

-The front tires turn and therefore need much more space than the rear tires.
-To keep the ATV compact, the designers have opted for using narrower front tires instead of widening the bike.
+Front tires require more space to turn compared to the rear ones.
+To maintain the ATV’s compact design, designers opted for narrower front tires instead of expanding the vehicle’s width.

 check for clerance ATV chains

-Whenever you are riding in some technically challenging terrain, it is crucial to hitting that ideal line for optimal traction and maintaining the forward momentum.
+When riding in some technically challenging terrain, it is crucial to hit that ideal line for optimal traction and maintaining forward momentum.
 This is much easier to achieve when you run a narrower front tire.

-Also, a skinnier front tire enables you to corner faster when riding on dirt or gravel trails.
+Also, a skinnier front tire lets you corner faster when riding on dirt or gravel trails.

-When you’re cornering at high speeds, the front tires must maintain their traction throughout the bend.
+When cornering at high speeds, the front tires must maintain traction throughout the bend.
 Otherwise, you would slide straight forward and into the brush.

 The traction of the rear tires is not that crucial when cornering.
 As long as the front tires don’t slip, it is ok if the rear tires slide a little.